There are requirements and the guidance that follows is to ensure your enjoyment, comfort and well being during the time you spend with us.

 Golf Trolleys and Buggies

-Golf trolleys can be hired from the Professional shop - both electric and manual are available.
+Golf trolleys can be hired from the Professional shop - both electric and manual and there are six buggies for hire too.

 The use of golf buggies by visitors:- Visitors own golf buggies are not permitted.
 If you are disabled and require the use of a buggy you must have a certificate from a medical specialist and a valid insurance certificate for prior inspection by the General Manager of the Club.
 The visiting buggy user is to be aware that in areas of physical barrier a recommended route is provided and indicated.
 A copy of the Buggies on Course document will be supplied to each buggy user.
 Buggies can be hired out to non-disabled golfers, but priority will be given to those needing one for medical reasons.